m-freitag/lys/README.md

-# Lys
-A simple rmarkdown/beamer template
+# Lys - A simple rmarkdown/beamer template

-# WORK IN PROGRESS
+* THIS IS WORK IN PROGRESS *
 A simple rmd/beamer template intended to save me some time in the future.